 A free, online course taught by Lachlan Kermode and Erika Bussman.
-Seminar runs bi-weekly from June 15th - September 9th, 2025.
+Our next semester runs from March 27th to June 7th.

 The aim of this course is twofold: